Park Avenue - Stormwater and Pedestrian Project

 • Construction and cost of solutions.

-All previous letters from city staff can be found below in the "updates" section of the Tools menu.
-The latest letter from city staff is dated 5/23/23 and reads below:
+For future updates, please follow this project page.
+Previous updates from city staff can be found below in the "Updates" section of the Tools menu.

 Project Background: